The Miranda Standard Environment

 > undef = error "undefined"

-applied to a predicate, a function and a value, returns the
+until applied to a predicate, a function and a value, returns the

 result of applying the function to the value the smallest number of